Inspired by the Berlin Gallery Weekend 2016, gallery owner Isabel Bernheimer was presenting two parallel exhibitions.

 A separate room in the agency will also showcase the works of artists Sebastian Klug, Milana Schoeller, Tatjana Naff von Sass and Ria Keburia, Johanna Fünfrock.

-“The art pieces that we featured for the Gallery Weekend are great reminders of the trap of excessive consumerism we as human beings are easy to fall victims for,” says Isabel Bernheimer.
+says Isabel Bernheimer.
 “It is our intention to give young aspiring artists the opportunity to depict absurdities of our society in their art and make visitors conscious about it.”

 Under the motto “I live and breathe art,” the agency and its leader, Isabel Bernheimer, cooperates with up-and-coming as well as established artists creating innovative show concepts while relying on years of experience and artistic know-how.